Payment automation saves lives.

 We’re not going to lie to you — accepting digital payments through credit card, EFT, ACH, e-transfers, etc. can be daunting.
 You’ll be making your life easier for your customers, but tracking multiple payment channels isn’t a walk in the park.

-This is why centralization matters, which is what payment automation offers.
-When you use one payment platform to track invoicing and all types of digital payments, your data lives in one place — never lost, never hunted for, always accurate.
+This is why centralization matters, which is what automated payments offer.
+When you use one payment platform to track invoicing, payment status, and all types of digital payments, your payment related data lives in one place — never lost, never hunted for, always accurate.

 Making payments more flexible